thatvirtualboy/horizon-linux-vm/README.md

 * Note your Active Directory may have different encryption type requirements.
 These can be modified in krb5.conf
 * After rebooting, you can run the command `wbinfo -g` to see your AD groups.
 This also confirms you are joined to the domain.
 * Consider deleting the script from /home/viewadmin prior to creating your clones
 * Using Winbind means each clone must re-join the domain after creation.
 You can create a local script on each clone to perform this, but it would require domain admin credentials in plaintext.
-In a production environment, it is recommended to remotely join your clones to the domain using PowerCLI or SSH: http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-0C6CE923-3CBB-4006-9081-807B62F474DF.html
+In a production environment, it is recommended to remotely join your clones to the domain [using PowerCLI or SSH](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-0C6CE923-3CBB-4006-9081-807B62F474DF.html).

 ### Troubleshooting Domain Join

 Joining the domain can fail for many reasons.
-You can try the below tests and review against the guide at https://thatvirtualboy.com/2016/09/27/deploying-linux-vdi-pools-with-horizon-7/#::Configure-Ubuntu-to-Integrate-with-Active-Directory
+You can try the below tests and review against the guide [here](https://thatvirtualboy.com/2016/09/27/deploying-linux-vdi-pools-with-horizon-7/#::Configure-Ubuntu-to-Integrate-with-Active-Directory).

 If the VM failed to join the domain during the script, attempt manually joining again after the reboot.